DenisionSoft/DenisionSoft/README.md

 ## About Me

-👋 I am a backend developer, mastering multiple technologies and pursuing Bachelor's degree in Information Systems and Technologies.</br>
+👋 I am a backend developer, mastering multiple technologies and pursuing a Bachelor's degree in Information Systems and Technologies.</br>

 🎓 *Computer Science student at [Electrotechnical University](https://etu.ru/en)*</br>
 🎉 *Design and media advisor, hoster of (sometimes) funny events* </br>